rajasriramoju/geographconv/README.md

 Introduction
 ------------

-This builds off Afshin et. al's model of Semi-supervised User Geolocation via Graph Convolutional Networks with modifications by implementing a SpaCy Woord2Vec model.
+This builds off Rahimi et. al's model of Semi-supervised User Geolocation via Graph Convolutional Networks with modifications by implementing a SpaCy Woord2Vec model.

 There is a base_model branch that runs the original model with updated paramters against our dataset.